 We have proven time and again that we can effectively investigate and litigate international airline crashes, no matter the distance.
 Contact us today to speak with an experienced international airline crash attorney and protect your legal rights.

-An investigation into the cause of the Lion Air crash will focus on the performance of the aircraft and the actions of the flight crew.
+An investigation into the cause of the Lion Air crash focused on a variety of issues, including the performance of the aircraft, maintenance records, and the actions of the flight crew.
 The Boeing 737 MAX 8 that crashed on Oct.
 29, 2018, was delivered to Lion Air in August of 2018 and put into service immediately.
 The plane had surpassed 800 hours of flight time, according to reports.
 Two CFM LEAP-1B engines power Boeing 737 MAX 8 planes.

-“Every crash has one or more causes,” says board-certified trial lawyer and aviation accident attorney Ronald L.M.
-Goldman of Baum Hedlund Aristei & Goldman.
+“Every crash has one or more causes,” said board-certified trial lawyer and aviation accident attorney Ronald L.M.
+Goldman of Baum Hedlund Aristei & Goldman in the days after the Lion Air crash.
 “Only a thorough, unbiased investigation can find them.”

 The flight crew, which consisted of pilot Bhavye Suneja and co-pilot Harvino (it is common for Indonesians to use only one name), were experienced.
 Suneja had accumulated more than 6,000 hours of flight time and Harvino had 5,000 hours, according to Lion Air.
 Aviation experts say it is peculiar that the pilots did not declare an emergency when they notified air traffic control of their intention to return to the airport.
 Declaring an emergency would have given the plane priority to land.